 - 1. Identify the location and extent of the development footprint including all areas of clearing to be assessed under the development application. - 2.
 Identify the defining bank of any watercourse or drainage feature within 20 metres of the proposed clearing footprint. - 3.
-Provide detail on all proposed mechanical clearing method/s including how clearing will be undertaken, and location and extent of mechanical clearing per method/s. - 4.
-Demonstrate how mechanical clearing will not occur inside the defining bank of any watercourse or drainage feature or within 20 metres of the defining bank of any watercourse or drainage feature.
+Provide detail of all proposed mechanical clearing method/s including how clearing will be undertaken (i.e. slashing), and location and extent of mechanical clearing per method/s. - 4.
+Determine the stream order for all identified watercourses and drainage features. - 5.
+Demonstrate that mechanical clearing will not occur inside the defining banks of any watercourse or drainage feature or within the following distance from the defining bank of any watercourse or drainage feature: - a.
+10 metres from the defining bank of any watercourse or drainage features that is a stream order 1 or 2 watercourse or drainage feature; - b.
+15 metres from the defining bank of any watercourse or drainage features that is a stream order 3 or 4 watercourse or drainage feature; and - c.
+20 metres from the defining bank of any watercourse or drainage features that is a stream order 5 or more watercourse or drainage feature.